schoon3r/schoon3r.github.io/flaws_cloud.md

 # Level 5

 Can't believe it only took me 2hrs for this one.
 Must be credit to the time spent in Level4 hahaha.
-The aim of this level is to traverse proxy doamins that points to the same ec2 instance.
+The aim of this level is to traverse proxy domains that points to the same ec2 instance.
 Hint1 provided a crucial information about RFC-3927 of the instance metadata (oh thank go I paid attention to Stephane Maarek's course).
 This info in hand, I know that I am looking for metadata from all these proxy sites.

-This is actually the bulk of the time spent in this level.
-Level 5 has 3 proxies and each have a lot of folders.
+This is actually the bulk of the time spent at this level.
+Level 5 has 3 proxies and each has a lot of folders.

-Eventually you will find an IAM folder in http://4d0cf09b9b2d761a7d87be99d17507bce8b86f3b.flaws.cloud, dig in a litte deeper and you will find NEW creds with a session token.
+Eventually, you will find an IAM folder in http://4d0cf09b9b2d761a7d87be99d17507bce8b86f3b.flaws.cloud, dig in a little deeper and you will find NEW creds with a session token.

 ! important ~ you need to be in the EC2 instance while doing all this.
 If that is vague for you - fucken SSH into the instance using your Level4 creds.

-Rabbit hole alert - I have the creds but i keep getting auth errors... time for hint 2!
+Rabbit hole alert - I have the creds but I keep getting auth errors... time for hint 2!

 Aha! you cant just do a